Skip to content ↓

 Geography

-In Geography, children will study volcanoes, earthquakes, and other natural disasters, with a focus on South America.
-They will learn about where these events occur, why they happen, and their impact on people and the environment.
+In Geography, children will study human geography, with a focus on trade within South America.
+They will learn which goods are grown and traded, how the climate and trade routes effect trading, and the impact trade has on people and the environment.

 Religious Education